 You’re all done.

-Ssh config file tweaks
+Local SSH config tweaks

 Some tweaks to the stock ssh configuration file are required to ease sessions and authentication.
-Create or open up the .ssh\config
+Create or open up the .ssh\config file in notepad.exe:

 notepad.exe "${env:USERPROFILE}\.ssh\config"